saworbit/quake-cortex/NEXT_STEPS.md

 ## Phase 2: Close the Feedback Loop (Brain → Body)

 ### 2A.
-Identity Handshake (“The Soul in the File”)
+Identity Handshake ("The Soul in the File")

-Problem: bots are “amnesiacs” today—no persistent identity between runs.
+Problem: bots are "amnesiacs" today—no persistent identity between runs.

 Goal: the Body introduces itself so the Brain can load a persistent profile:
 - Body → Brain: `HELLO name=<Reaper> session=<timestamp> map=<mapname>`